ThePrairieBanana/pTGC-UFO-Agent-Kit/context/ptgc.md

 - 1% to stakers
 - 2% to the DAO
 - 0.5% burned (sent to dead address)
-- 0.5% added to pTGC/WPLS LP — LP tokens sent to dead address
+- 0.5% added to pTGC/WPLS LP (LP tokens sent to dead address)

 > [!IMPORTANT]
-> **Key insight:** 60% of fees stay in the system, only 40% can be extracted.
+> **Key insight:** 60% of fees stay in the system, only 40% can be extracteby holders.
 > This makes pTGC structurally deflationary and designed to trend upward.

-## Reflections
+## Reflections (1%)
 - Paid in pTGC automatically — no claiming required
 - Appear directly in your wallet
 - Begin earning reflections themselves immediately
 - Tokens in the dead address and in LP do NOT receive reflections

-## Staking
+## Staking (1%)
 - Earns ~165% more APY vs holders
 - One stake per wallet
 - Stake any amount
 - No time commitment
-- Unstaking costs 1% of principal
+- Unstaking costs 1% of principal which is immediately sent to all other stakers
-- APY sits in the contract until claimed, then goes to wallet and earns reflections and can be added to the stake
+- Claimable tokens remain in the contract until claimed, then they're sent to wallet and earn reflections, and can then be added to the stake and also locked
 - Users maintain custody of staked tokens
 - Claiming staking rewards weekly is optimum for compounding